About PEA Pod

 The Whole Foods Plant-Based Food Philosophy

-PlantPure Communities advocates a whole food, plant-based diet, without animal products, which consists of:
+Building Healthy Communities advocates a whole food, plant-based diet, without animal products, which consists of:

-Importantly, we do not mean that people should be purists in their eating habits.
 There is a school of thought in the plant-based community that salt and sugar, as well as nuts, avocados, and other plant foods high in natural fat, should never be consumed.
 We don’t subscribe to this.

 First, nuts, seeds, avocados, and other whole- plant foods high in natural fat are essential to a healthy diet when consumed in modest amounts.
 The argument against natural fat in whole, plant-based foods is the same reductionist thinking used by the dairy industry to advocate for milk consumption.